Thaam/rt-WeatherTime/README.md

 # rt-WeatherTime

-Realtime clock and weather from the city of your choice.
+This repository contains a script for a FX-Server/FiveM.
+You can get realtime clock and weather from the city of your choice.

+# How to use

+* Create an account on https://openweather.org
+* Get a free API key here: https://openweathermap.org/price
+* Choose a city.
+* Modify the _config.lua_ file with your settings.
+* That's it!